The EU Maritime Profile - environment

 EU and international legislation already sets out strict limits on the sulphur content in fuels, but those limits are even more restrictive in Sulphur Emission Control Areas (SECAs).
 These are sea areas created by the International Maritime Organization under the International Convention for the Prevention of Pollution from Ships (MARPOL), where limits are applied to reduce sulphur oxide (SOx) emissions.

-There are currently two SECAs in the EU: the Baltic Sea area and the North Sea area.
+There are currently three SECAs in the EU: the Baltic Sea area, the Mediterranean Sea and the North Sea area.
 Since the SECAs were introduced, SOx emissions have largely decreased in the North and Baltic Sea zones.
 Inspections carried out clearly demonstrate that the sulphur content in fuel samples was compliant at rates above 98%.

 Low-emission fuels and alternative technologies